jgarbett44/stock-analysis/README.md

 ## Results

-In 2017, Only one stock had a negative return: TERP
+In 2017, only one stock had a negative return: TERP

 ![2017 Stock Returns](Resources/AllStocks2017.png)